 A portion of my work is creating and redesigning websites.
 My goals are to make a professional-looking, user-friendly, and functional website.
 For a positive user experience, I consider both the client and the client's visitors during the design process.

 I fix and tweak websites and Wordpress systems.
-I have a solid, technical foundation from my days of typing HTML as a high schooler.
-Knowing HTML isn't required to make a website nowadays, but it makes it possible for me to look "under the hood" of a website to diagnose and solve problems.
+I am able to do so because of my technical foundation and the ability to read source code.
+Knowing HTML and other web languages isn't required to make a website nowadays, but it makes it possible for me to look "under the hood" of a website to diagnose and solve problems.

 As a former teacher, I understand the importance of education.
 For clients that can manage their own website but need some guidance, I offer 1-on-1 tutoring.
 For clients that want to learn more about certain topics like SEO or e-commerce, I let them "pick my brain" by hiring me for informative consulting sessions.